kagaimiq/jielie/isp/isp/isp.md

 DIN  __ooooooooooDDDDDDDD....DDDD________
 CLK  __-_-_-_-_-_-_-_-_-_....-_-_-_-_-___
        \________/\______________/\____/
-         opcode      data out     pad
+         opcode      data in      pad
 ```

 ### Chip-to-host data packet

-For a chip to host packet, the frame begins with 5 bits of the opcode, followed by 3 padding bits, finally followed by data bits coming out of the chip.
+For a chip to host packet, the frame begins with 5 bits of the opcode, followed by 3 padding bits and finally followed by data bits coming out of the chip.

 ```
 DIN  __oooooooooo______________________________
 DOUT __________________DDDDDDDD....DDDD__
 CLK  __-_-_-_-_-_-_-_-_-_-_-_-_....-_-___
        \________/\____/\______________/
-         opcode   pad      data in
+         opcode   pad      data out
 ```

 ## ISP commands